sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap

+<<-1477	Find Two Non-overlapping Sub-arrays Each With Target Sum    		33.4%	Medium
+minimze the sum of two subarray length.
+- how to find subarray with sum==target, using hashmap.
+- get the intervals, and find the min total sum of two non-overlapped region or we don't need to save the intervals, but keep the current index in the hashmap. use prefix and suffix to find the region from left and right and then get the  min ->>

 <<-1496	Path Crossing    		55.7%	Easy
 given a string of NSEW,N north, S: south, E: east, W: west.
 Check if it cross itself. initial at (0,0)
 hashset: each location store as string.